auberginehill/get-windows-10-lock-screen-wallpapers/README.md

         <th>:arrow_right:</th>
         <td style="padding:6px">
             <ul>
                 <li>All new Windows Spotlight lock screen wallpapers are saved under a directory defined with the <code>-Output</code> parameter.
 Displays wallpaper related info in console, and if any new files were found, displays the results in a pop-up window (<code>Out-GridView</code>).
 Optionally, if the <code>-Log</code> parameter was used in the command launching Get-Windows10LockScreenWallpapers, and new files were found, a log file (<code>spotlight_log.csv</code>) creation/updating procedure is initiated at the path defined with the <code>-Output</code> variable.
 Also optionally, the default File Manager is opened at the <code>-Output</code> folder, after the new files are processed, if the <code>-Open</code> parameter was used in the command launching Get-Windows10LockScreenWallpapers.
-A progress bar is also shown in console, if multiple images are being processed.</li>
+A progress bar is also shown in console when multiple images are being processed.</li>
             </ul>
         </td>
     </tr>